LawrenceHaney/LawrenceHaney/README.md

 <img src="https://img.icons8.com/ios-filled/50/000000/mysql-logo.png"/>
 </div>

 I'm a full stack software developer with experience based in **JavaScript**, and **C#**.
-I have experience working with various frameworks including **Vue** 2 and am currently excited about the upcoming changes that vue 3 introduces.
+I have experience working with various frameworks including **Vue** 2 and am currently excited about the upcoming changes that Vue 3 introduces.
 I enjoy the persistent puzzle that programming offers and thrive when solving new problems.

 I have a background in logistics, data entry, customer service, and sales.
 While at ABU Games I was fascinated by the systems used to track and manage workflow for their online distribution and found myself engaged in projects to help streamline this system.
 From reworking warehouse layouts to optimizing receiving workflows, I cut my teeth on writing simple excel tools that reduced redundant tasks and led to faster and more accurate order processing.